 2.0 What is the RPI's home field?The East Campus Stadium, finished in 2009, is the Engineers' home field.
 It is located behind the Houston Field House on the east edge of campus.
 It seats 5,000+ and has a FieldTurf field.

 2.1 Who is the head coach?Ralph Isernia, a 1991 graduate of Davidson College, was named the head coach on March 9, 2013.
-He has a 20-12 record in three seasons with the team.
+He has a 26-17 record in four seasons with the team.

 2.2 Who are the assistant coaches?